sustech-topology/TopCap/README.md

 ## TopCap: topological features for machine learning

+The following corresponds to overview results in Fig. 2 of the varied shapes of vowels, voiced consonants, and voiceless consonants.

+- Data
+- Code

 ### Primary experiments

 The following corresponds to results in Fig. 3 of machine learning topological features.
 Sections are organised according to the flowchart in Fig. 3e.